roni-c-dev/ticket-booking/cinema-tickets-javascript/README.md

 - run the following command ```curl --location --request GET 'http://localhost:8080' \
 --header 'accountid: frog'``` to view error

+#CONTAINERISATION
+A Dockerfile has been provided in order to run a containerised version of the application To run, use the following commands:
+- `docker build . -t <name>`
+- `docker run -p 5020:8080 -d <name>`

+And test using browser on port 5020, or amend the cURL requests given above to use port 5020

 Returns InvalidPurchaseException for:
  - request to book tickets for an invalid account number (including zero and negative integers)